Mike Toglia Player Props: Rockies vs. Dodgers

 Mike Toglia At The Plate

-- Toglia is hitting .165 with two doubles, two home runs and six walks.
+- Toglia is batting .160 with two doubles, two home runs and six walks.

+- He has hit a home run in two of 30 games played this season, and in 1.9% of his plate appearances.

-- Toglia has driven in a run in six games this season (20.7%), but has had no multiple-RBI games.
+- Toglia has driven in a run in six games this year (20.0%), but has had no multiple-RBI games.

-- He has scored at least one run 11 times this year (37.9%), including one multi-run game.
+- He has scored at least once 11 times this year (36.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.